Dual Enrollment Admission FAQs

 No. Once submitted, test scores remain a part of your permanent admissions file.

-How will Cedarville evaluate College Now applicants who do not submit test scores?
+How will Cedarville evaluate dual enrollment applicants who do not submit test scores?

 The review process will be very similar for all applications.
 Our admissions committee will consider the strength of high school college preparatory coursework, achievement in honors-level courses, grade trends, recommendations, co-curricular activities (including work and home responsibilities), and community involvement.